 This early analysis examined chronic absence rates by racial and ethnic groups, grade level, and school campus.
 It revealed that elementary school absenteeism is especially high in kindergarten and in particular neighborhoods already challenged by environmental health hazards and poverty.
 Poor attendance often correlated with foreclosures, poverty, single parenthood and asthma.

-Higher chronic absence rates among African-American students, starting in elementary school, suggested that improving school attendance as early as kindergarten could help reduce racial inequities in academic achievement.
+Higher chronic absence rates among African American students, starting in elementary school, suggested that improving school attendance as early as kindergarten could help reduce racial inequities in academic achievement.

 Putting Actionable Data into the Hands of Staff

-Principals in Oakland could now compare their statistics with other schools and see the names of the students at their school who were missing more than 10 percent of school days for the year to-date.
+Principals in Oakland could now compare their statistics with other schools, and in a separate roster, they could see the names of the students at their school who were missing 10 percent or more of school days for the year to-date.
 Staff, with support from Attendance Works, mined the data to identify schools that were “bright spots” or positive outliers so that the district could draw from what was already working.

 Making Attendance a District-Wide Priority